wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ### Approval Request

-Click on the **3.
-Approval Request - Basic Secret** and you will be presented with the standard request for access screen.
+Click on the **2.
+Approval Request - Basic** and you will be presented with the standard request for access screen.
 Click **Request Access**.
-Here the user can select the timeframe in which they want access to the Secret, as well as the ticket system for which they have the requisite ticket for (this is optional in general, although mandatory on this request).
+Here the user can select the time-frame in which they want access to the Secret, as well as the ticket system for which they have the requisite ticket for (this is optional in general, although mandatory on this request).
+Use *Ticket number* **1234567** and fill out any reasons in the *Reason for Request* field and click **Submit Request**.

 ![secrets](images/lab017.png)

 Once you have submitted a request, it will be sent to the administrator(s) that are assigned to this workflow.
 If you choose the basic ticket system you can enter any ticket ID/number/string, so try that out!

 !!!
 Note
-    If you would like to go and approve/deny the request you have just made, you will either need to log out or create a new Incognito browser window and log in as the **thylab\auditor** user (the credentials are in the SkyTap credentials list).
-From there, head to your Dashboard or Inbox and you should have a request sitting there ready to inspect!
+    If you would like to go and approve/deny the request you have just made, you will either need to log out or create a new Incognito browser window and log in as the **afoster** user (the credentials are in the SkyTap credentials list) and in the Delinealabs domain!
+From there, head to your Dashboard or Inbox and you should have a request sitting there ready to be inspected.

     ![secrets](images/lab018.png)